patrickbarta/www-patrickbarta-com/practice/initialConsultation.md

 If you want to come for a consultation,leave a message on my answering machine or drop me an email with your phone number.

-If you come for a consultation, please read the [first visit](policies/firstVisit.md) page before you come.
+If you come for a consultation, please follow the [first visit](policies/firstVisit.md) instructions before you come.

-If you do the things on that page before you come, it frees up at least 20  minutes during your consultation.
-During the extra time, we can discuss why you came and what to do rather than spending the time doing paperwork.
+If you follow these instructions, you will gain about 20 more minutes during your consultation.
+This extra time gives